alramadona/FEWD4-ArcadeGame/README.md

 * [Credits](#credits)

 ## Rules
 In this game, you have a Player and Enemies (bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.
 The player can move **left**, **right**, **up** and **down**.
-The enemies move at varying speeds on the paved block portion of the scene.
+The enemies move in varying speeds on the paved block portion of the scene.

-Each time the player reaches the water your score is added one point, but if the player collides with an enemy your score is deducted one point.
+- Once the player reaches the water the game is won.
+Your score is increased one point.
+- Once the player collides with an enemy, the game is reset and the player moves back to the start square.
+Your score is reduced one point.

 ## Technical
 - This game includes the following files: